Delta 8 THC is a minor cannabinoid with similar effects as delta 9 THC — only milder, smoother, and with less anxious side-effects.

 Delta 8 THC is also commonly made into gummy candies.
 This is a great way to get started using delta 8 THC if you’re new because it makes dosing very simple.
 Each gummy candy contains a set amount of the active ingredients — usually around 5 or 10 mg per piece.

-You can buy premade disposable vape pens filled with a delta 8 THC distillate or use the concentrate in your refillable vaporizer.
+You can buy pre-made disposable delta 8 THC vape pens or cartridges to use with your reusable pen.

 Some companies are starting to make premade vape cartridges for common vape models these days as well.
 At the moment, there are no delta 8 THC Juul pods, but you can get it in the standard 8 mm threaded vape cartridges — which is the universal thread for electronic vaporizer cartridges.